ImaginaryResources/Fireprint/README.md

 # Fireprint 🔥🖨️

-A thermal printer companion for [Firebot](https://github.com/crowbartools/Firebot), an open source Twitch bot.
+A thermal printer companion for [Firebot](https://github.com/crowbartools/Firebot), an open source Twitch bot, to print Twitch events on receipt paper.
 For the best compatability make sure the printer in use is listed [here](https://python-escpos.readthedocs.io/en/latest/printer_profiles/available-profiles.html).

+Supported events out of the box:

+- Follow
+- Sub
+- Sub Gifted
+- Community Subs Gifted
+- Gift Sub Upgraded
+- Prime Sub Upgraded
+- Cheer/Bits
+- Follower Goal
+- Sub Goal

-> [!NOTE]
+> [!TIP]
 > Before trying this project make sure you can print a test page to your thermal printer and the appropriate drivers are installed.

+To start download the `fireprint.firebotsetup` and executable from the [releases page](https://github.com/ImaginaryResources/Fireprint/releases).

 ## Running a command in CLI

-It is important to first test `fireprint.exe` to ensure it works as expected.
+It is important to first test `fireprint.exe` or `fireprint` binary to ensure it works as expected.

 ```
 usage: fireprint.py [-h] [--eventMsg EVENTMSG] [--subMonths SUBMONTHS] [--subCurrentStreak SUBCURRENTSTREAK] [--subMsg SUBMSG]